Pylons/pyramid/docs/narr/views.rst

 that must be possessed by the user to invoke any found view.
-When a view is found that matches all predicates, but the invoking user does not possess the permission implied by any associated ``permission`` in the current context, processing stops, and an ``Forbidden`` error is raised, usually resulting in a "forbidden" view being shown to the invoking user.
+When a view is found that matches all predicates, but the invoking user does not possess the permission implied by any associated ``permission`` in the current context, processing stops, and an :exc:`repoze.bfg.exception.Forbidden` error is raised, usually resulting in the :term:`forbidden view` being shown to the invoking user.
 No further view narrowing or view lookup is done.

 .. note::